Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 An API functions in a set of steps that enable communication and interaction between programmes.
 Here is a general explanation of how APIs operate:

--Request: The client application sends an HTTP request (such as GET, POST, PUT, or DELETE) to a particular URL or endpoint to start a request to the API.
+**-Request:** The client application sends an HTTP request (such as GET, POST, PUT, or DELETE) to a particular URL or endpoint to start a request to the API.
 The request contains data in the request body occasionally, as well as headers and parameters.

--Routing: Based on the URL and HTTP method used, the API server receives the request and chooses the best endpoint and handler to handle it.
+**-Routing:** Based on the URL and HTTP method used, the API server receives the request and chooses the best endpoint and handler to handle it.
 Processing: The requested endpoint's associated activities or business logic are carried out by the API server.
 This could entail using external services, conducting calculations, accessing databases, or any other necessary tasks.

--Authentication and Authorization: The server may authenticate the client to make sure it has the necessary permissions to access the requested resources, depending on the security needs of the API.
+**-Authentication and Authorization:** The server may authenticate the client to make sure it has the necessary permissions to access the requested resources, depending on the security needs of the API.
 Use of API keys, tokens, or other authentication methods may be required.

--Data retrieval or manipulation: Depending on the parameters of the request and the business logic, the API server retrieves or modifies the data.
+**-Data Retrieval or Manipulation:** Depending on the parameters of the request and the business logic, the API server retrieves or modifies the data.
 This can entail running a database query, handling files, or carrying out any other relevant operations.

--Response: After handling the request, the server creates an HTTP response.
+**-Response:** After handling the request, the server creates an HTTP response.
 The answer normally consists of a response body containing the requested data or pertinent error messages, as well as a status code indicating whether the request was successful or unsuccessful.

--Data transfer: Over the network, the server delivers the HTTP response back to the client application.
+**-Data Transfer:** Over the network, the server delivers the HTTP response back to the client application.
 The client application receives and processes the response.

--Client-side processing: After receiving the response, the client application processes it in accordance with its needs.
+**-Client-Side Processing:** After receiving the response, the client application processes it in accordance with its needs.
 This may entail analysing the response, showing the user the data, or taking additional actions in response to the information received.

  The use of APIs allows programmes to communicate with one another, share information, and take advantage of the functions offered by the API provider.
 The architecture of the API will determine the specifics and protocols used for communication, such as REST (Representational State Transfer), SOAP (Simple Object Access Protocol), GraphQL, or others.

-**Data Extraction From API Through Code?**
+# Data Extraction From API Through Code?

 You normally need to perform the following steps in order to extract data from an API using code:

-1. Select an API: Choose the API from which you can extract the desired data.
+**1. Select an API:** Choose the API from which you can extract the desired data.
 This could be an internal API you created or a public API offered by a platform or service.

-2. Obtain API credentials.
-You might need to acquire authentication credentials, such as an API key, access token, or username/password combination, depending on the API's specifications.
+**2. Obtain API Credentials.** You might need to acquire authentication credentials, such as an API key, access token, or username/password combination, depending on the API's specifications.
 Your queries to the API are authenticated using these credentials.

-3. Configure the API client: You must configure either an HTTP client library or a specialised API client library, depending on the programming language you're using.
+**3. Configure The API Client:** You must configure either an HTTP client library or a specialised API client library, depending on the programming language you're using.
 These tools make it easier to send HTTP requests and manage responses.

-4. Send HTTP requests: To send HTTP queries to the API's endpoints, use the API client library.
+**4. Send HTTP Requests:** To send HTTP queries to the API's endpoints, use the API client library.
 Using the API documentation and the action you wish to do (such as accessing, creating, or changing data), choose the proper HTTP method (GET, POST, PUT, or DELETE).
 Include any relevant request body data, headers, and parameters.

-5. Handle the response: You can extract the data from the response body after receiving the response from the API.
+**5. Handle The Response:** You can extract the data from the response body after receiving the response from the API.
 The information could be delivered in a number of formats, like JSON.

 **Example Python Code For Data Extraction Through API** import requests